-The Idaho PTECH Network (Pathways To Early Career High School) is a pilot program funded by the J.A. and Kathryn Albertson Foundation.
+The Idaho PTECH Network (Pathways To Early Career High School) is a pilot program funded by the J.A. and Kathryn Albertson Family Foundation.
 Its mission is to bridge the gap between education and industry by providing students with the credentials and skills needed to secure well-paying jobs in Idaho’s high growth industries while giving businesses access to a qualified pipeline of employees.

 RESHAPING IDAHO'S FUTURE, TOGETHER

 By 2018, 61% of jobs in Idaho will require a technical certificate or advanced degree—but only a third of residents will be qualified to take them.

 The Idaho PTECH Network is designed to bridge that gap through our collaborative network of high schools, colleges, and employers.

 By connecting the dots between student and employer needs, we put successful careers within reach of students, and create a pipeline of qualified candidates for employers.

 Changes are part of growing up.
 Idaho PTECH’s support keeps pace with students through three key transitions: